Frequently asked questions

 What are notified power cuts?

 The tab called "Notified Power Cuts" show planned/scheduled power cuts.
 These are necessary to undertake maintenance and upgrades to the electricity network.
-Watch this video clip to find out more.
+Watch these video clips to find out more.

 Go back to the power cuts page.